arv020/DSC232R_WESAD_Project/README.md

 ## <u>**Conclusion** </u>

 One of the most rewarding aspects of this project was the interdisciplinary lens through which we approached physiological state detection.
 Integrating knowledge from psychology, physiology, and machine learning gave us a more nuanced understanding of how emotion manifests in sensor data.
 By interpreting sensor data through a biopsychological framework, we translated data grounded in human experience, an area we are all passionate about exploring.

+As we developed each model, we built on the insights gained from the models that came before, refining or changing our techniques and deepening our understadning with every iteration.
+While our binary classification model (Model 4) achieved the highest accuracy for distinguishing stress from other states, it was Model 6 (XGBoost) a multiclass model that brought together sensor data, surveys, and psychological measures, and ended up giving us the most well-reounded and reliable results when it came to predicting all the different emotional states.
+Even though we gave both XGBoost and Random Forest the same combined features, XGBoost came out on top.
+We think that's because XGBoost can pick up on more subtle patterns in the data and has extra regularization that helps prevent overfitting, which really made a difference when it came to separating out those tricky emotional states.

 If we could do things differently, there are several areas we would have explored further: